petermunro/graphql-exercises/13-setting-up-an-apollo-client.md

 Next steps to take are:

 1. Investigate `this.props.data.loading`, and implement a "Loading…" spinner.
-2. Refactor the code into a `PersonView` component.
+2. Refactor the code into a `System` component.
 What props might this component receive?
-3. Determine how to use query variables, so you don't hard code the `Person`s `id`.
-Add a text input or a menu so you can choose which id to fetch.